facelessuser/pyspelling/docs/src/markdown/index.md

 Notice that `file_patterns` should be an array of values.

-### Encoding
+### Default Encoding

 When parsing a file, PySpelling only checks for low hanging fruit that it has 100% confidence in, such as UTF BOMs, and depending on the file parser, there may be additional logic like the file type's encoding declaration in the file header.
-If there is no BOM, encoding declaration, or other special logic, PySpelling will usually default to 'ASCII' as the fallback, but you can override the fallback with `default_encoding`:
+If there is no BOM, encoding declaration, or other special logic, PySpelling will usually default to "ASCII" as the fallback, but you can override the fallback with `default_encoding`:

 ```yaml
 - name: Markdown